Summary

 Consider the Visual Impact of Subheads

-Making the content easy to consume is the 6th way to engage a reader in six seconds or less.
-Using “H” tags correctly for headlines and subheads is essential for SEO and helps readers instantly understand the relative importance of headlines and subheads.
+Making the content easy to consume is the sixth way to engage a reader in six seconds or less.
+Using “H” tags correctly for headlines and subheads is essential for SEO.
+“H” tags help readers and search bots instantly understand their relative importance when scanning an article.

 Using Numbers and Data to Highlight Benefits